drvy/dmdev-vagrant/README.md

 If everything builds well, you should be able to access your Jekyll site on your host machine by accessing `http://localhost:4000`

+## Nginx
+The default nginx virtualhost (site) replaced with a custom one in order to be able to serve PHP files.
+No big changes.
+You can check the `bootstrap.sh` file to see what the build looks like.

+The default site serves files from `/var/www/html`.
+The default site logs are in `/var/log/nginx/`.

+### `sendfile off;`
+Due to a known bug with Virtualbox, the `sendfile` directive is disabled by default after installation.
+You can change this behavior inside the `Vagrantfile`.
+However you may experience some annoying behavior like files not updating after a change.

 ## URLs.
 This are the default URLs on your host machine: